-Stakeholder Category Stakeholder Group Stakeholders Connection to the Project Their concerns/risks Mode of Engagement Office of County Administrators Office of Sub-County Administrators Office of Ward Administrators Office of Ward Administrators County Executives- Lands County Executives- Environment County Executives - Physical Planning County Executives - Energy County Executives - Legal County Executives - Education &amp; ICT County Executives - Social Development County Executives - Public Health County Executives - Infrastructure County Executives - Agriculture County Executives - Mater County Executives - development plans and policies at the County level.
+Stakeholder Category Stakeholder Group Stakeholders Connection to the Project Their concerns/risks Mode of Engagement Office of County Administrators Office of Sub-County Administrators Office of Ward Administrators Coffice of Ward Administrators County Executives- Lands County Executives- Environment County Executives - Physical Planning County Executives - Legal County Executives - Legal County Executives - Social Development County Executives - Public Health County Executives - Infrastructure County Executives - Agriculture County Executives - Labour development plans and policies at the County level.
 The County Government will also have a role in issuing permits and processing applications associated with the proposed Expressway (such as Change of Landuse certificate).
 In addition, Counties impacted by the proposed Expressway will need to be kept informed of progress and plans in their area, to consider the proposed Expressway activities in their policy-making, regulatory and other duties and activities.
 Finally, the County Government has a role in ensuring the views of the communities they represent are presented to the Project.
-Revenue collection/sharing Proffessional Bodies Built Environment Labour IEK, ISK, AAK, IEK,EBK • Public forums, stakeholder engagement meetings, KII Public consultation feedback forms
+Revenue collection/sharing Proffessional Bodies Built Environment IEK, ISK, AAK, IEK,EBK • Public forums, stakeholder engagement meetings, KII Public consultation feedback forms

-Stakeholder Category Stakeholder Group Stakeholders Connection to the Project Their concerns/risks Mode of Engagement Motorists Associations SACCOs along the route, Matatu Owners Association, Motorists Association of Kenya, KTA - • Public forums, stakeholder engagement meetings, KII Public consultation feedback forms Private Sector KEPSAKAM • KII and high level engagement Business Community All the Indivuduals conducting businesses along the project alignment corridor -Information sharing on detailed timelines for planning purposes Relocation of services/utilities Environmental concerns (Noise, dust) Disruption or blockage of access to premises/businesses Face-to-face meetings .Stakeholders Engagement .Establish feedback mechanisms with the business community Communities/Stakeholders Project affected communities including: Registered and customary land owners; Residents and occupiers of land; and Members who use or access land and resources in the AoI.
+Stakeholder Category Stakeholder Group Stakeholders Connection to the Project Their concerns/risks Mode of Engagement Motorists Associations SACCOs along the route, Matatu Owners Association, Motorists Association of Kenya, KTA - • Public forums, stakeholder engagement meetings, KII Public consultation feedback forms Private Sector KEPSAKAM • KII and high level engagement Business Community All the Indivuduals conducting businesses along the project alignment corridor -Information sharing on detailed timelines for planning purposes Relocation of services/utilities Environmental concerns (Noise, dust) Disruption or blockage of access to premises/businesses Face-to-face meetings Communities/Stakeholders Project affected communities including: Registered and customary land owners; Residents and occupiers of land; and Members who use or access land and resources in the AoI.
 Residents along project route (Athi River, Syokimau, Mlolongo, Imara Daima, South B, South C, Westlands) The general public Households and communities that may be directly or indirectly affected by the proposed Expressway and its activities.
-This includes people living on land affected by the proposed Expressway, through direct land take or by social and environmental impacts Interruptions of utility services Traffic congestion and delays due to construction Dust and noise pollution Road safety concerns during implementation Project Financing, project feasibility General information on road usage Assurance on project implementation Lack of access to information on the project Notices, Posters, Public meetings, focus group discussions Civil Society and/ Non- Governmental Organisations Community Based Organisations Churches Schools Health Centres Cooperatives (SACCOs, Circles, Roundabouts etc.) Organisations with direct interest in the proposed Expressway, and its social and environmental aspects and that are able to influence the proposed Expressway directly or Environmental concerns Public Participation in project planning and Implementation Human Rights during project delivery One on one meetngs Public Forum KII FGD
+This includes people living on land affected by the proposed Expressway, through direct land take or by social and environmental impacts Interruptions of utility services Traffic congestion and delays due to construction Dust and noise pollution Road safety concerns during implementation Project Financing, project feasibility General information on road usage Assurance on project implementation Lack of access to information on the project Notices, Posters, Public meetings, focus group discussions Civil Society and/ Non- Governmental Organisations Community Based Organisations Churches Schools Health Centres Cooperatives (SACCOs, Circles, Roundabouts etc.) Organisations with direct interest in the proposed Expressway, and its social and environmental aspects and that are able to influence the proposed Expressway directly or Environmental concerns Public Participation in project planning and Implementation Human Rights during project delivery One on one meetngsPublic ForumKIIFGD